malmgrenola/square-circles/README.md

 [( Back to Top )](#table-of-contents)

-It is advisable to use [virtual environments and packages](https://docs.python.org/3/tutorial/venv.html) with python application.
+It is advisable to use [virtual environments and packages](https://docs.python.org/3/tutorial/venv.html) with python applications.
-These guidelines includes help in add this project as a virtual environment in your local development setup.
+These guidelines include help in adding this project as a virtual environment in your local development setup.

-### Perquisites
+### Prerequisites

 1. Confirm that python3 is installed by running `python3 --version` and confirm it's `Python 3.x.x` or higher.
 1. Log in to GitHub and fork the [GitHub Square Circles Repository](https://github.com/malmgrenola/square-circles)
 1. Click "Code" and the copy url button on your fork.
 1. in a terminal run `git clone https://github.com/YOUR-GITHUB-NAME/square-circles.git` - to clone the repository to your local drive.
 1. in a terminal run `cd square-circles` - to change directory to project root folder.
-1. in a terminal run `python3 -m venv venv` - ta create a virtual environment.
+1. in a terminal run `python3 -m venv venv` - to create a virtual environment.
 1. in a terminal run `source venv/bin/activate` to activate the virtual environment.
 1. in a terminal run `python3 -m pip install -r requirements.txt`
 1. in a terminal run `python3 manage.py migrate && python3 manage.py createsuperuser` - to migrate the database and start the create superuser process.